 Built in pristine white marble-like many Jain temples are, this is a beautiful temple, almost like a hidden gem of the city of Delhi.

 Dadabari Jain temple in Mehrauli dates back to the 13th CE.
 The legend of the temple tells the tale of the famous Jain Muni Manidhari Dada Shri Jinchandra Suri from Jaisalmer, who was born with a Mani or a precious jewel on his forehead.
-Being a child prodigy, he took Deeksha at an age of 6, and by the time he was 9, he was already an Acharya.
+Being a child prodigy, he took Deeksha at the age of 6, and by the time he was 9, he was already an Acharya.
 As per Jain tradition, he roamed around the country on foot.

 Read More – Ranakpur Jain Temple